lancedb/documentation/docs/src/integrations/phidata.md

+---
+title: phidata Integration with LanceDB | AI Assistant Framework Guide
+description: Learn how to build AI assistants with LanceDB using the phidata framework.
+Includes knowledge base setup, memory management, and best practices for context-aware AI applications.
+---

 **phidata** is a framework for building **AI Assistants** with long-term memory, contextual knowledge, and the ability to take actions using function calling.
 It helps turn general-purpose LLMs into specialized assistants tailored to your use case by extending its capabilities using **memory**, **knowledge**, and **tools**.

 - **Memory**: Stores chat history in a **database** and enables LLMs to have long-term conversations.